siva82kb/monalysa/docs/source/ulfunc.md

 | `average_uluse` | Compute average UL use.|

 ## [UL Intensity](ulint)
-Module for quantifying instantaneous and avearge UL intensity of use.
+Module for quantifying instantaneous and average UL intensity of use.
 This module has the following classes and function:
-|

 ### Functions
 | Name | Description |
 |:-----|:------------|